sam6611/sql-notes/notes/notes/basic-sql.md

 Subquery in FROM
 SELECT *
+FROM (
+    SELECT *
+    FROM Employee
-FROM (SELECT * FROM Employee WHERE salary > 50000) AS temp;
+    WHERE salary > 50000

-1️⃣4️⃣ CONSTRAINTS
+) AS temp;

+Constraints
-Types
+Types of Constraints

 PRIMARY KEY